 Joint initiative for a legal change

-Together with the French NGOs AVES France and Fondation Brigitte Bardot, FOUR PAWS fights for an end of the sad 'montreur d’ours' tradition and offers to rescue the #saddestbears of France.
-A promising step forward has recently been made by the French Minister of Ecology, Barbara Pompili.
+Together with the French NGOs AVES France and Fondation Brigitte Bardot, FOUR PAWS fights for an end of the sad 'montreur d’ours' tradition and offers to rescue the #SaddestBears of France.
+A promising step forward has recently been made by the French Senate after a bill proposed by the Minister of Ecology, Barbara Pompili.
 Besides a ban on wild animals in travelling circuses, she also announced to ban the cruel exploitation of bears and wolves in travelling shows!

-FOUR PAWS highly appreciates this decision, but although this news is encouraging and long overdue, it is not clear yet when the law will be due to come into effect.
+FOUR PAWS highly appreciates this decision, but although this news is encouraging and long overdue, it will take time for the law to come into effect.
 FOUR PAWS and other animal welfare organisations call for near-term implementation of the ban and if needed, FOUR PAWS will support this process of course also by offering a safe place for the bears concerned.

 18th & 19th century: